-There are two caveats to note regarding reviews and internal test tracks:
+There are two caveats to note regarding reviews and internal test tracks, which are as follows:

 - If your previous submission has been rejected, the next submission must be reviewed before it can be published.
 In this case, if you upload an app bundle to an internal test track, changes will not become available until the review is complete and approved.

-- Learn more about choosing when your app updates are published with Managed publishing in the Academy for App Success.
+- Learn more about choosing when your app updates are published with Managed publishing on Play Academy.